 If you can bear to drag yourself away from the coast, head to the hinterland to discover picture-perfect tropical scenery, timeless villages and some of Indonesia’s most unique and scenic waterfalls.
 The extraordinarily picturesque, Benang Kelambu (1 hour 40 minutes from Sira) cascades through the emerald green rainforest, while nearby, Benang Stokel Waterfall has twin falls plunging into a deep icy pool, with surrounding shallow rock pools ideal for a refreshing dip.

-The island’s most mesmerizing waterfall, Sendang Gile (1 hour 30 minutes from Sira) has a mystical jungle setting on the northern slopes of Mount Rinjani, and is reached by an enjoyable hike across streams and through towering forests of trees.
+The island’s most mesmerizing waterfall, Sendang Gile (1 hour 30 minutes from Sira) has a mystical jungle setting on the northern slopes of Mount Rinjani and is reached by an enjoyable hike across streams and through towering forests of trees.

 Adventure-seekers should definitely consider climbing Mount Rinjani, the second-highest mountain in Indonesia.
-The 3 day/2 night hike is not for the feint-hearted but those who make the trek are rewarded with stunning views over the crescent-shaped crater lake from the summit – a truly unforgettable experience.
+The 3 day/2 night hike is not for the faint-hearted but those who make the trek are rewarded with stunning views over the crescent-shaped crater lake from the summit – a truly unforgettable experience.

-Sasak culture and cuisine
+Sasak Culture and Cuisine

 The Sasak are the main ethnic group of Lombok and a visit to a traditional village will give you a genuine insight into their rich and fascinating culture.
 Sasak Sade offers the opportunity to see traditional housing, watch indigenous dance performances, buy handicrafts and see women weaving traditional ikat fabrics on handlooms.
 The village of Sukarara is also worth a visit and is famed for producing songket fabric, handwoven with ornaments of gold and silver-coloured yarn.